The Call of the Wild: Summary

 confined in a crate, starved, and ill-treated.
-When released, Buck attacks his handler, the "man in the red sweater" who teaches Buck the "law of club and fang", sufficiently cowing him.
+When released, Buck attacks his handler, the "man in the red sweater" who teaches Buck the "law of club and fang" by using a wooden club to teach him not to fight his masters, sufficiently cowing him.
 The man shows some kindness after Buck demonstrates obedience.

 Shortly after, Buck is sold to two French-Canadian dispatchers from the Canadian government, François and Perrault, who take him to Alaska.
 Buck is trained as a sled dog for the Klondike region of Canada.
-In addition to Buck, François and Perrault have ten dogs on their team.
+In addition to Buck, François and Perrault have ten dogs on their team, many but not all of whom are named and have distinct personalities.
 Buck's teammates teach him how to survive cold winter nights and about pack society.
 Over the next several weeks on the trail, a bitter rivalry develops between Buck and the lead dog, Spitz, a vicious and quarrelsome white husky.
 Buck eventually kills Spitz in a fight and becomes the new lead dog.

 When François and Perrault complete the round-trip of the Yukon Trail in record time, returning to Skagway with their dispatches, they are given new orders from the Canadian government.
 They sell their sled team to a "Scotch half-breed" man, who works in the mail service.
 The dogs must make long, tiring trips, carrying heavy loads to the mining areas.
 While running the trail, Buck seems to have memories of a canine ancestor who has a short-legged hairy man as a companion.
 Meanwhile, the weary animals become weak from the hard labor, and the wheel dog, Dave, a morose husky, becomes terminally sick and is eventually shot.

 With the dogs too exhausted and footsore to be of use, the mail carrier sells them to three stampeders from the American Southland (the present-day contiguous United States)—a vain woman named Mercedes, her sheepish husband Charles, and her arrogant brother Hal.
 They lack survival skills for the Northern wilderness, struggle to control the sled, and ignore others' helpful advice—particularly warnings about the dangerous spring melt.
 When told her sled is too heavy, Mercedes dumps out crucial supplies in favor of fashion objects.
 She and Hal foolishly create a team of 14 dogs, believing they will travel faster.
 The dogs are overfed and overworked, then starved when food runs low.
 Most of the dogs die on the trail, leaving only Buck and four other dogs when they pull into the White River.